Read My Lips (Sophie Ellis-Bextor album): Composition

 An "eclectic" album, Read My Lips, is a collection of 1980s electronica and 1970s disco.
 The album opener and first single is a cover version of Cher's 1979 song "Take Me Home", described as a "disco groove".
-Betty Clarke from The Guardian observed that her voice in the song is reminiscent of Audrey Hepburn's Eliza Doolittle (in the movie My Fair Lady).
+Betty Clarke from The Guardian observed that her voice in the song is reminiscent of Audrey Hepburn's Eliza Doolittle (in the film My Fair Lady).
 "Move This Mountain", co-written by Alex James, is a "vibrant" ballad with a trip hop-influenced sound.
 Following track and second single, "Murder on the Dancefloor", is a dance-pop and disco record, that utilises bass guitar and piano in its instrumental.
 "Sparkle" has "speeding beats and equally speeding keyboards", while "Final Move" contains "tinny beats" and "electro swirls".
 The latter was deemed a "subdued version" of "Murder on the Dancefloor" with "similar kaleidoscope synth".
 "I Believe" was described as "funky" and "live-sounding", while "Leave the Others Alone" involves "cold beats" and "big, full-throttle keyboards".
 "By Chance" was particularly noted for showcasing Ellis-Bextor's accent.
 Re-release new song "Get Over You" is a "polite" Euro disco take on "I Will Survive".